- Press Release on the union of Coptic and British Orthodox Churches

 The British Orthodox Press

 Our own press publishes a variety of books and booklets on theological, historical and spiritual topics as well as collections of sermons and articles by the clergy.
+In addition it produces the various liturgical texts used in the services of the church.

 British Orthodox Library